 About the sponsor

-The Department of Communications and the Arts develops and administers programs and policies that encourage excellence in art, help to protect our heritage and support public access to and participation in, arts and culture.
+The Department of Communications and the Arts develops and administers programs and policies that encourage excellence in the arts, help to protect our cultural heritage and support public access to and participation in, arts and culture in Australia.
 The funding and support the Australian Government provides helps artists and organisations shape our cultural landscape, increase cultural diversity, and inspire, educate and entertain audiences across Australia and around the world.

 The Australian Government believes all Australians, whether in regional areas or major cities, should have access to artistic and cultural activities, performances and exhibitions.
 Experiencing art, whether as a creator, participant or audience member, can inspire and challenge us, provoke new thoughts and ideas, and give us fresh perspectives on the world.

 In sponsoring this category award, the Department of Communications and the Arts recognises the important role local government has in creating vibrant local communities through arts and cultural activities.

 General information about the department can be found the Department of Communications and the Arts website.

 Arts Animates Category

 - leverage arts and culture to improve community sustainability and increase local economic opportunity

 - create vibrant, liveable communities that use arts and culture to support community wellbeing